AlternativeFFFF/Alt-F4/submissions/career/career.md

+- The introduction works great, but imo doesn't really connect to the next paragraph, but ends quite abruptly
+- Your anecdote feels a bit off, it gets a bit to far from STEM, but it is definitely nice to read and highlights some of the reasons someone might get hooked by it
+ - I feel like the CS part is a bit on the shorter side, as well as the Correlation vs Causation part.
+Regarding the latter, you could maybe talk a bit more about the younger audience, there are definitely people that grew up with Minecraft (might be a bit difficult though, as many people post 2000 are still in school)
+- No conclusion

 ## Factorio and STEM

 The key parts of Factorio and other [logistics, base building, sandbox, puzzle, problem-solving, real-time strategy](https://www.reddit.com/r/factorio/comments/9z8x5m/does_factorio_merit_the_creation_of_a_new/) games are: